Part 5 of a 5-part series: How to Become a Consultant

 Ideal Customer Profile (ICP)

-One of the other things that Sujan is doing in 2019 is looking for, and doubling down on, their ICP – ideal customer profile.
+One of the other things that Sujan did in 2019 was look for, and double down on, their ICP – ideal customer profile.
 They’re looking at what the ICP actually cares about, so he’s taking out the marketing stats and the details of how much traffic does this drive.

 Instead, he’s targeting a sales person, an SDR, a sales manager, VP of Sales, what have you.
 There are different types of roles that a sales person would be in, and he’s thinking about what kind of content would be thought provoking for them?
 What are they struggling with in their day?
 What are the things they’re looking for?
 Where are they hanging out?
 And he’s trying to just go after content that really fits for those folks rather than caring about whether it has high volume or not.
 In other words, he really wants to strike their emotions in their hearts.

 So there you have it.
-Those are just a couple of things that Sujan is planning for 2019.
+Those are just a couple of things that Sujan did in 2019 to build successful growth frameworks in marketing.

 Find all 5 parts to this series here: